 God of majesty, on this holy night your light and life broke into the darkness of our human condition.
-Grant that your light and life will continue to shine through us into a dark and weary world until that time when your glory reigns forever; through Christ our Lord.
+Grant that your light and life will continue to shine through us into a dark and weary world until that time when your glory reigns forever; through your Son, Jesus Christ, our Savior and Lord; who reigns with you and the Holy Spirit, one God now and forever.
 Amen.

 Thoughts on the Readings

 A decree was once made that the entire Roman Empire should be counted, so that taxes could be levied for the support of the empire.
 However, a greater proclamation went out long before the empire of Rome, that the government of all people would rest upon the shoulders of the child of light.
 That government will increase, forever adding citizens to his kingdom.
 So we see that God used the Roman Empire that no longer exists, to advance a better royal edict, that the glorious reign of the Prince of Peace would have no end (Luke 1:33).
 “He will judge the world in righteousness, and the peoples in his faithfulness,” bringing salvation through his grace to all people.
 Now we await with blessed hope the final appearing of our God and Savior Jesus Christ, who gave himself to redeem the world.